 Honey-making bee populations are actually not native to New Zealand.
 We have to look back to 1839 when the honey-making species Apis Mellifera was introduced to the region by an English Beekeeper, Mary Bumby.

-With her two hives of English bees in tow, Bumby set up her apiary on the North island of New Zealand.
-Manuka trees flourished along this region and many historical counts indicate that New Zealand’s very first honey production was made from Manuka trees.
+With her two hives of English bees in tow, Bumby set up her apiary on the North Island of New Zealand.
+Manuka trees flourished along this region, and many historical counts indicate that New Zealand’s very first honey production was made from Mānuka trees.
 Soon enough, the Manuka honey industry began to grow.

-Over the years however, Manuka honey would face difficult challenges in the market at large.
+Over the years, however, Mānuka honey would face difficult challenges in the market at large.
 Manuka honey struggled to compete against the wildflower-based honey sought all around the world.
 For nearly a century, Manuka honey would sit on the sidelines.
 But all this would change in the 1980s.

-Later research work carried out in Germany on Manuka honey found an organic dietary compound, methylglyoxal (MG or MGO for short), which could be directly measured and correlated well with the antibacterial properties.
+Later research carried out in Germany on Manuka honey found an organic dietary compound, methylglyoxal (MG or MGO for short), which could be directly measured and correlated well with the antibacterial properties.
 MG testing became the standard by which all Manuka honey is tested today.

-Besides eating the honey raw you can:
+Besides eating the honey raw, you can: